jefferywmoore/CISSP-Study-Resources/README.md

 - Read the question and answers twice: skim the question and answers,then go back and read through the question carefully.
 Argue with each of the answers.
 Does an answer meet all requirements in the question?
 Are any other answers more efficient for time and cost?
 - If you have no idea what the answer is, you can generally eliminate at least two answers by thinking about the language used in the question.
 For instance, the question could be asking for a technology, and two of the answers are about process.
 - The first priority for any incident is saving human life.
-- Think before you Act:
+- Think before you act:
   - Understand business objectives
   - Review current security state
   - Interview stakeholders